TheArturthur/CoppermindScraper/Cosmere/Allomancy.md

   <<Vin\|Vin>> pushing on coins with the Allomantic power of <<Steel\|steel>>
 Allomancy is an end-positive magic system, which draws on the power of [[Preservation\|Preservation]] that is channeled through a metal when it is burned.
 This differs to how Feruchemy works, as Allomancy is not being powered by the body of the Allomancer, but instead by an external force.
 Like the other Metallic Arts, Allomancy as a magic system formed through the natural interactions between the two Shards that inhabit Scadrial, Preservation and Ruin, and the planet itself, instead of being created by a specific Shard.
 This magic system, however, is generally tailored and fueled by Preservation, although specific cases will involve an Allomancer drawing upon Ruin's essence instead.
 Like other forms of Investiture, Allomancy does not necessarily reflect the Intent of the Shard which it is associated with.
 Allomantic metals are the focus, but not the source, of Allomancy's power.
 When an Allomancer burns a metal, that metal's specific molecular structure acts as a conduit to Preservation, and then the Allomancer is granted an ability corresponding to the metal, allowing the metal to "focus" Preservation's power to the user.
 Each metal is the only way a mortal can access Preservation and the power of creation, after which it is vaporized.
 However, this is only true for the base sixteen Allomantic metals and not [[God Metal\|God Metals]] or their alloys.
+Allomancers can also draw directly on the [[Mist\|mists]], but need the blessing of Preservation or Harmony to do so.
 Allomancers feel a reserve of power in their stomach when they have ingested a metal they can burn.
 The metals are usually ingested by drinking specifically prepared metal vials, which contain metal flakes suspended in an alcohol solution or other such liquid, e.g. cod oil.
 While swallowing metal is the most common way of getting metal into the body, other ways such as injecting or snorting will also work.
 When using their powers, many Allomancers describe a warm feeling in the stomach, hence the term "burning metal".
 An Allomancer can also burn their metals at an accelerated rate, which is called "flaring."
 Flaring grants more power, but the reserve of metals depletes much faster, too.
 Allomancers can burn metals from any [[/wiki/Cosmere#Planets]] in the cosmere.
 This is due to the presence of Preservation in the Spiritual Realm.
 Allomancers can suffer side-effects from leaving metal in their bodies for too long, and they normally burn their remaining ingested metals before sleeping to avoid this.
 Despite this, due to their physiology, Allomancers are generally immune to metal poisoning.
 They are not immune to metal allergies, however.
 Advanced Allomancy can be combined with Feruchemy to gain faster-than-light travel.
 It is also possible to use Allomancy in the Cognitive Realm.